yavulan/motivation/en/technique-stay-healthy.md

 # Take care of health

-Live a life and try to maintain yourself healthy.
+Live a life in all its areas and try to maintain yourself healthy.

 * Eat healthy, drink enough water
 * Sleep healthy